CharlestonRobotics/ChIMP/tests/readme.md

 ***For all these tests, make sure the robot is secured in place and the wheels are free to turn!***

 # Testing ODrive and motors
-Once the ODrive is connected to the motors and Hall sensors, it's a good idea to test that it can make the motors spin. *If you have already fully built your ChIMP, make sure the Arduino is powerd off for this test.*
+Once the ODrive is connected to the motors and Hall sensors, it's a good idea to test that it can make the motors spin.
+*If you have already fully built your ChIMP, make sure the Arduino is powerd off for this test.*

 Here are the steps:

 * Follow the steps in the [tools/readme](https://github.com/CharlestonRobotics/ChIMP/blob/master/tools) to configure the ODrive.
 You should see the motors sping during calibration.
 If that's the case, go to the next step.
 If not, you are in for some troubleshooting.
+*If you see the script terminating with encoder errors, you can run the Hall test.*
 * With the ODrive powered and connected to your computer via USB, launch the [odrivetool](https://docs.odriverobotics.com/v/latest/getting-started.html#start-odrivetool).
 * Enable motor 0 (in ODrive speak, axis0):

 ``odrv0.axis0.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL``
 * Send a few current commands to your motor.
-Start small (e.g. 500mA) and see at which current iTht starts spinning:
+Start small (e.g. 500mA) and see at which current it starts spinning:

 ``odrv0.axis0.controller.input_torque = 0.5``
 * Disable motor 0: